 - 1. Faculty member shall meet with student within twenty-four (24) hours of student returning to school. - 2.
 Faculty member shall evaluate time and course clinical objectives the student has missed, as well as the student's history of absences. - 3.
 The faculty member shall assign clinical time in the lab or clinical time with patient/client care in the clinical setting. - 4.
 The make-up clinical date or dates will be signed by both student and faculty member turned into the Program Director or designee. - 5.
 Program Director or designee shall review clinical time against course curriculum and approve the assigned clinical make-up hours or request additional hours from the student within twenty-four (24) hours of receiving clinical make-up hours. - 6.
-A student may not progress to the next module until all theory and clinical make-up hours are completed.
+A student with incomplete grades need to resolve their absence within three (3) weeks of the end of the module.